ansible-content-lab/azure_terraform_deployment/README.md

 Assuming that all variables are configured properly and your Azure account has permissions to deploy the resources defined in this template.

 The default resource group is `aap_on_azure` where all the infrastructure will be deployed.
-You can change the resource_group by providing `-var resource_group="<resource-group-name>` to terraform apply command.
+You can change the resource_group by providing `-var resource_group="<resource-group-name>"` to terraform apply command.

 Initialize Terraform